Nvidia Details Volta GV100 GPU, Tesla V100 Accelerator

-Nvidia pulled part of the curtain off its long-anticipated Volta GPU architecture, revealing the GV100 GPU and the first derivative product, the Tesla V100 here at GTC in San Jose today.
-Nvidia first dropped the Volta name at GTC in 2013, and it's taken the company four years to reveal the juicy details.
-If you're a gamer, don't get too excited yet; Nvidia is still pitching Pascal-derived products (only a year old, or less).
+Nvidia pulled back part of the curtain to reveal its long-anticipated Volta GPU architecture, showing the GV100 GPU and the first derivative product, the Tesla V100, here at GTC in San Jose.
+Nvidia first dropped the Volta name at GTC in 2013, and it's taken the company four years to get to the juicy details.
+If you're a gamer, don't get too excited yet, though; Nvidia is still pitching Pascal-derived products (only a year old, or less) for you.
 If you work in the AI and high performance computer (HPC) markets, however, this first phase of Volta is coming your way.

 The Volta GV100 GPU Architecture